 Violence has occurred regularly during May Day rallies on 1 May in Istanbul's Taksim Square.
 The Persian New Year (20-21 March), celebrated by Turkey's Kurdish communities as "Nevruz", has also been accompanied by unrest.

-Tensions associated with Syrian refugee communities: As a result of recent heavy fighting in northern Syria, there has been a significant influx of refugees into Sanliurfa province since 19 September 2014.
-As of late September 2014, there were an estimated 1.5 million Syrian refugees in Turkey.
+Tensions associated with Syrian refugee communities: Heavy fighting in northern Syria can lead to surges of refugees into Turkey, as happened in Sanliurfa province in September 2014.
+As of early 2015, there were an estimated 1.7 million Syrian refugees in Turkey.
 As well as large refugee communities in the southeast of Turkey, there are also Syrian refugees living in Istanbul, Ankara and other major cities.
 Recently, Syrian refugees have clashed with locals in a number of Turkish cities.
 You should be aware of the potential for conflict between refugees and locals throughout Turkey and exercise particular caution at times of heightened tensions.

 Muggings, assaults, pickpocketing and bag snatching occur in Turkey, especially in Istanbul in areas where tourists congregate including Taksim Square, Sultanahmet, the Grand Bazaar and the Spice Bazaar.

 Foreigners, including Australians, have been drugged and had their passports and other personal effects stolen after being befriended by English-speaking strangers.
 Drugs may be administered through drinks, food, chewing gum or confectionery.
 The victim becomes disorientated and compliant and may even become unconscious.

 Tourists may be befriended by English-speaking locals, taken to a bar for food or drinks and then expected to pay an inflated bill, often thousands of dollars for a few drinks.
 Violence is threatened with the demand for payment.
 These scams are common, particularly in Istanbul.
 See our International Scams page for more advice.